LEAD-UTexas/LEAD-UTexas.github.io/research/publication.md

 layout: page
 title: Publication
 permalink: /publication/
-subtitle: Eunsang Cho publications and links to papers
+subtitle: LEAD Group publications and links to papers
 ---

 <!---prompt: generate citation in html apa 7th format  of this paper: